run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

 Distributed Training is the ability to split the training of a model among multiple processors.
 Each processor is called a _worker node_.
 Worker nodes work in parallel to speed up model training.
 Distributed Training should not be confused with multi-GPU training.
 Multi-GPU training is the allocation of more than a single GPU to your workload which runs on a __single container__.

 Getting Distributed Training to work is more complex than multi-GPU training as it requires syncing of data and timing between the different workers.
 However, it is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
 There are a number of Deep Learning frameworks that support Distributed Training.
-Horovod (<https://eng.uber.com/horovod/>) is a good example.
+[Horovod](https://eng.uber.com/horovod/){target=_blank} is a good example.

 Run:AI provides the ability to run, manage, and view Distributed Training workloads.
 The following is a Quickstart document for such a scenario.